Measuring the electric field strength with the RANGERNeo analyser

 In laboratories it can also be used to verify compliance with regulations such as electromagnetic compatibility (EMC), which defines the amount of radiation that electronic equipment can emit and receive.

-Measuring the Field Strength with the HD RANGER
+Measuring the Field Strength with the RANGER Neo

-The Field Strength tool of the HD RANGER measures the electric field strength in units of dBμV/m (decibels relative to 1 μV/m).
+The Field Strength tool of the RANGER Neo measures the electric field strength in units of dBμV/m (decibels relative to 1 μV/m).

 First, the receiving antenna must be connected to the field meter.
 The antenna receives the electric field signal and the signal becomes a voltage value on the load impedance.
 The relationship between these two parameters, electric field and voltage generated it is called antenna factor or k factor.